A Pathway to Change: Building Student Success Systems to Support Students with Disabilities

 Centering School Connectedness

-September 19, 2023 By Robert Balfanz, Director, Everyone Graduates Center As featured in NASBE’s The State Education Standard, September 2023 Volume 23, No. 3 Fostering school connectedness is an effective, universal prevention measure that affects many important student outcomes.
+As featured in NASBE's The State Education Standard - Fostering school connectedness is an effective, universal prevention measure that affects many important student outcomes.
 Students who are connected to school get better grades, attend more often, have fewer behavioral challenges, graduate from high school, and go to college at higher rates than their disconnected peers.
-Schools can, by themselves, act on the elements that drive connection: They can establish baselines, identify improvement strategies, measure impact, and then work to continually improve.
-Read the full…

 Building a Grad Nation: Progress and Challenge in Raising High School Graduation Rates